Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 This is a very unique mechanics glitch I haven't seen in any other musou and which might have some unique niche uses in speedruns.

-Character data consists of two parts in WO3U.
-First part is your character's model.
-The hurtbox of every attack is a part of the character model, and it's also the character model which reacts to gravity and level elements such as triggers, water and slippery floor.
-Second part is your character's collision.
-This is an invisible bubble which the camera tries to follow at all times.
-Any attack data related to character positioning is tied to this data element.
+Character data consists of two parts in WO3U:

+- Visible character model, which is associated with...
+  - Hurtbox of attacks
+  - Reactions to non-collision level elements like ground elevation, gravity, triggers, water and slippery floor

+- Invisible collision capsule, which is associated with...
+  - Tracking wall reactions
+  - Tracking camera positioning
+  - Tracking some character positioning-related attack data

 This glitch separates these two data elements, causing odd side effects during most of your character's animations.
 As a quick example, your character's model will not move at all while doing attacks.
 Since hurtbox is tied to the character model, in practice this will make almost every attack seem like it has much less reach than before.
-Meanwhile, the invisible collision bubble and camera keep moving forward according to the current attack's projected movement, only to reset back to the location of the character model at the end of the animation, whichi looks disorienting.
+Meanwhile, the invisible collision bubble and camera keep moving forward according to the current attack's projected movement, only to reset back to the location of the character model at the end of the animation, which looks disorienting.

 To start this glitch, you need a full TTA-bar, a horse and either water or slippery collision that is *available at ground level* so that your horse can access it without having to jump.
 Especially the second requirement makes the setup for this glitch quite specialized, and as such, it can't be done in all the maps.